bkil/freedom-fighters/en/article/humanitarian-service-policy.md

 ### Altruism

-* We call an act "altruistic" if it is done for the benefit of another and accomplished irrespective of being granted fair compensation (i.e., as a job responsibility), not expecting a favor in exchange, and not being in extended family relations with the beneficiary
+* We call an act "altruistic" if it is done for the benefit of another and accomplished irrespective of being granted fair compensation (i.e., as part of a job responsibility), not expecting a favor in exchange, and not being in extended family relations with the beneficiary
 * The person or community behind a given member website shall volunteer to achieve altruistic acts regularly
 * They should declare the specific kind of activities beforehand and should publish regular updates about their progress